skyf0l/RsaCracker/README.md

 Options:
-  -r, --raw <RAW>                  Retrieve values from raw file -c, --cipher <CIPHER>            Cipher message: the message to uncipher -f, --cipherfile <CIPHERFILE>    Cipher message file: the file to uncipher -n <N>                           Modulus
+  -r, --raw <RAW>                  Retrieve values from raw file -c, --cipher <CIPHER>            Cipher: the message to uncipher -f, --cipherfile <CIPHERFILE>    Cipher file: the file to uncipher -o, --outfile <OUTFILE>          Write unciphered data to a file.
+If many unciphered data are found, they will be written to files suffixed with _1, _2, ...
+  -n <N>                           Modulus
   -e <E>                           Public exponent.
 Default: 65537 [default: 65537] -p <P>                           Prime number p